What You’ll Learn 🎯

 1Q = fc/(f2 - f1)

-Damping ratio - this describes the level of damping in a system.
-In other words, it measures how fast a system returns to its equilibrium position after we subject it to external force.
+Damping Ratio – This describes the level of damping in a system.
+In other words, it measures how quickly a system returns to its equilibrium position after being subjected to an external force.
+The damping ratio is calculated as follows:

 1ς = 1/(2Q)

-Attenuation rate - this rate describes how fast the gradual loss in intensity of any kind of flux through a medium is.
-Attenuation itself is usually measured in dB per unit length of the medium.
+Attenuation Rate – This describes how quickly the intensity of any type of flux decreases as it passes through a medium.
+Attenuation is typically measured in dB per unit length of the medium.

-We can now use the Modal Test module to determine the transfer characteristics of a system- Frequency Response Functions (FRF).
-These are used to find the natural frequencies and Damping ratios of mechanical structures, so we can use these channels alongside Damping markers.
-Since FRT channels cannot be assigned to a 3D marker, we can make an FFT of the acceleration signal as well.
+We can now use the Modal Test module to determine the transfer characteristics of a system—Frequency Response Functions (FRF).
+These are used to identify the natural frequencies and damping ratios of mechanical structures, which means we can use these channels alongside Damping Markers.
+Since FRF channels cannot be assigned to a 3D Marker, we can also generate an FFT of the acceleration signal.

-Once we have assigned the channels to the graphs, we can enter the Damping marker setup:
+Once the channels are assigned to the graphs, we can open the Damping Marker Setup::

-The left side of the setup is, once again, the same as for the other markers.
-Here, it might be good to note that we might want to work with different Complex presentations since Modal Analysis often deals with both Magnitudes and Phases.
-In this PRO training, we will keep the Complex presentation as magnitude, just to keep things a little shorter.
+The left side of the setup is the same as for other markers.
+However, it is worth noting that we may want to work with different Complex Presentations, since Modal Analysis often considers both Magnitude and Phase.
+In this PRO Training, we will keep the presentation set to Magnitude for simplicity.

-Position source, which can once again be either Manual or Channel.
+Position Source – Can be set to either Manual or Channel.

-Damping factor type- here, we choose between one of the following previously defined parameters:
+Damping Factor Type – Choose one of the previously defined parameters:

-Frequency cutoff limit - here, we choose how many dB below the peak frequencies f2 and f1 will be.
+Frequency Cutoff Limit – Defines how many dB below the peak the frequencies f₂ and f₁ are located.

-We have now determined the Q factor, Damping ratio, and Attenuation rate for the highest peak of an FRF signal.
-The values can be read off of the Marker table in the image.
+We have now determined the Q Factor, Damping Ratio, and Attenuation Rate for the highest peak of an FRF signal.
+These values can be read directly from the Marker Table shown in the image.

 Harmonic marker

-In Order tracking analysis, harmonic monitoring is vital.
-Lucky for us, Harmonic markers enable us to quickly identify harmonics of the fundamental frequency in the spectrum.
+In Order Tracking Analysis, harmonic monitoring is essential.
+Fortunately, Harmonic Markers allow us to quickly identify harmonics of the fundamental frequency in the spectrum.

-For a proper demonstration of the Harmonic markers functionalities, we have recorded a signal from an accelerometer positioned on a motor.
-As in the other examples, we make an FFT of the acceleration (acc) signal and assign it to the 2D graph.
+For a proper demonstration of the functionality of Harmonic Markers, we recorded a signal from an accelerometer positioned on a motor.
+As in the previous examples, we generate an FFT of the acceleration (acc) signal and assign it to a 2D Graph.

-We can now link a Harmonic marker to the acc FFT signal.
-The settings for this type of a marker are pictured in the image below:
+We can now link a Harmonic Marker to the acc FFT signal.
+The settings for this type of marker are shown in the image below:

-We will set the first harmonic position at 415.93 Hz and want to see the first 4 harmonics.
-From theory, we should be seeing peaks in the FFT signals at:
+We will set the first harmonic position at 415.93 Hz and display the first four harmonics.
+From theory, we should observe peaks in the FFT signal at the corresponding frequencies.

 415.93 Hz * 1 = 415.93 Hz